Conveuropean logo

 Berlin from the victory column

 The Victory Column is a monument created to commemorate the Prussian victory in the Danish-Prussian War.
-It's possible to visit this monument and climb the the stairs to get to the top of the column where you can find very interesting views of the capital city.
+It's possible to visit this monument and climb the stairs to get to the top of the column where you can find very interesting views of the capital city.

 Visiting the only lighthouse in Bavaria

-In september of 2016 we made a roadtrip with K and visited Lindau, a major town and an island on the eastern side of Lake Constance.
-We stayed at a hotel in the Island that’s connected with the mainland by a road-traffic bridge.
+In September of 2016 we made a road trip with K and visited Lindau, a major town and an island on the eastern side of Lake Constance.
+We stayed at a hotel in the island that’s connected with the mainland by a road-traffic bridge.

-The current harbour of this island was built in 1856 and the iconic Lion sculpture and lighthouse mark the entrance of this port.
+The current harbour of this island was built in 1856 and the iconic lion sculpture and lighthouse mark the entrance of this port.
 An interesting fact is that this lighthouse is the only one in Bavaria!

 I published some additional pictures of Lindau in my juanpics domain.